-LVT 2018 r 2017 wh Andrea Calek is Czech, and one of the early Vin Nature followers of Gérald Oustric of Le Mazel nearby in the Ardèche, his interest in zero added SO2 wines piqued by the Foillard, Lapierre group further north in the Beaujolais and the Loire.
+LVT 2019 r 2017 wh Andrea Calek is Czech, and one of the early Vin Nature followers of Gérald Oustric of Le Mazel nearby in the Ardèche, his interest in zero added SO2 wines piqued by the Foillard, Lapierre group further north in the Beaujolais and the Loire.
 The wines are garagiste, emphasize fruit, and have a very loyal following; the Syrah is prominent, backed by Grenache and Merlot.
-The Babiole red - translated, it means a bauble - 2018 was a **** w.o.w. wine, naked and likeable, while the 2017 Blonde was another **** wine in 2017
+The Babiole red - translated, it means a bauble - 2018 was a **** w.o.w. wine, naked and likeable, while the 2019 Babiole fruit has very good purity and depth, also ****.
+The 2017 Blonde was another **** wine.

 LVT 2018 r Jérôme started in 1997, and was part of the Cave Co-operative de Ruoms until 2005.
 His first vintage was 2006.
 The 8 hectares of vineyards are organic, on clay-lmestone soils at 300 to 380 metres.
 The higher area soils are stony, lower down there are white clays; there can be a two week difference in their ripening.
 His grandfather worked a mixed farm, including almonds, goats, cows and vines, while his father Rémy moved it towards viticulture.